snotskie/scit.js/README.md

 This is a small script and style to make it easy to write and publish "scits" (pronounced "skits").

 Scits are Self-Critical Interactive Texts, a web-based genre of writing akin to using long footnotes, except those footnotes can also have footnotes, and so on.
-It is best explained by viewing `example.html`.
+It is best explained by viewing `example.html`, viewable [here](https://cdn.rawgit.com/snotskie/scit.js/master/example.html).

 This script is designed to play well with Markdown-based blogging engines, without requiring a Markdown installation.
 The grammar is described below, and can be seen in `example.md`.